Black Sailors at Michilimackinac

 The reconstructed Welcome on its maiden voyage in 1981.

-Jupiter and Pomp were part of a small but significant group of Black individuals enslaved by John Askin.
-Askin had numerous business interests at Michilimackinac and around the Great Lakes, ranging from government supply contracts to the fur trade.
-He owned a small fleet of merchant vessels which connected Michilimackinac to Detroit and Sault Ste.
+Jupiter and Pomp belonged to a small but significant group of Black people enslaved by merchant John Askin.
+Askin held extensive business interests at Michilimackinac and across the Great Lakes.
+He supplied government contracts and participated heavily in the fur trade.
+He also owned a small fleet of merchant vessels.
+These ships connected Michilimackinac with Detroit and Sault Ste.
 Marie.
-The larger vessels, Welcome and Archange, regular sailed up and down Lakes Michigan and Huron, while DePeyster and Mackinac occasionally ventured to the far western end of Lake Superior.
-Like their free counterparts, Jupiter and Pomp transferred from vessel to vessel as needs changed throughout the summer sailing season.
+The larger vessels, Welcome and Archange, regularly sailed Lakes Michigan and Huron.
+Smaller craft, including DePeyster and Mackinac, occasionally ventured to western Lake Superior.
+Like free sailors, Jupiter and Pomp moved between vessels as seasonal needs changed.

 The Welcome